|

 Just got your book this week and what a delight it is!

-It's rare to find someone who can talk about the poetry
+It's rare to find someone who can talk about the poetry and the

-to sound the same)
+the same)

 you've